Electrocuted at work?

 However, electrical accidents at work are often more challenging and complex than other work injury claims because the injuries are so severe that victims may need to pursue additional sources of compensation, such as from a property owner or manufacturer of a defective tool or device.
 For this reason, we recommend contacting an experienced Arizona workers’ compensation attorney if you were hurt in an electrical accident at work.

 At the Law Offices of Robert E. Wisniewski, we can make sure you receive full and fair compensation for your work-related injury.
-For over 43 years, we have provided timely, dedicated representation to thousands of severely injured workers across Arizona.
+For 45 years, we have provided timely, dedicated representation to thousands of severely injured workers across Arizona.

 Workers’ compensation is all we do, and we do it well.